James H. Wilson: Cavalry commands

 As cavalry chief, he trained Sherman's cavalry (under Brig.
 Gen. Judson Kilpatrick) for the March to the Sea.
 Rather than accompanying Sherman, however, he and 17,000 troopers were attached to Maj.
 Gen. George H. Thomas's Army of the Cumberland for the Franklin-Nashville Campaign in November and December 1864.
 His repulse of a flanking attack by Maj.
 Gen. Nathan Bedford Forrest was instrumental in saving the Union Army at the Battle of Franklin; Wilson was one of only a few Union officers to best the legendary Southern cavalryman.
 He was promoted to brevet brigadier general in the regular army for his service in the Battle of Nashville.
 He led the successful Wilson's Raid through Alabama and Georgia, defeating the smaller force of Forrest and capturing Selma, Alabama, along with four other fortified cities.
 In this campaign, he commanded the troops that burned most of the buildings of the University of Alabama.
 On Easter Day, 1865, his troops assaulted and captured the city of Columbus, Georgia.
 His men did enormous damage to the military infrastructure of the South, but they did it with a sense of discipline that usually prevented looting and other collateral damage to civilian property.
+April 28, 1865, an order proclaiming peace is received as General John Schofield is assigned North Carolina, General Quincy Adams Gillmore assigned South Carolina and General Wilson assigned the state of Georgia as post war construction began.
 He was promoted to brevet major general in the regular army for his performance at Selma and received his full promotion to major general on May 6, 1865.
 In central Georgia, the cavalrymen under Wilson's command captured Confederate President Jefferson Davis, and Captain Henry Wirz, the commandant of Andersonville, as he fled through Georgia in May 1865.
 Wilson's administration of post-war Georgia was regarded, in some cases, as enlightened.
 In his History of the State of Georgia from 1850 to 1881, the historian I.W.
 Avery remarks: In many particulars the Federal soldiers acted very cleverly.
 Gen. [James H.] Wilson turned over to Gen. Ira Foster the Confederate mules, horses, wagons, and harness, for distribution to the poor, and Col. J.H.R Washington of Macon, was associated with Gen. Foster to aid in the distribution.
 On June 24, 1865, in General Order #31, General Wilson expressed appreciation to Foster and Washington, and relieved them of their authority, placing the task with Capt.
 R. Carter, A.Q.M., Cavalry Corps Military Division of the Mississippi.